MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 You can use the output above to obtain the disk path for this VHD and mount that into WSL following the instructions in the previous section.

 You can also use this technique to mount and interact with the virtual hard disks of other WSL distros, as each WSL 2 distro is stored via a virtual hard disk file called: `ext4.vhdx`.
 By default the VHDs for WSL 2 distros are stored in this path: `C:\Users\[user]\AppData\Local\Packages\[distro]\LocalState\[distroPackageName]`, please exercise caution accessing these system files, this is a power user workflow.
+Make sure to run `wsl --shutdown` before interacting with this disk to ensure the disk is not in use.

 ![Mounting WSL VHD](./media/wslmountvhd.png)